 TWS-VR can sponsor paid wages for a customer participating in a Paid Work Experience, but a provider cannot offer this option when negotiating a placement without prior written approval on the VR1601, Work Experience Plan and Placement Report.

 When TWS-VR sponsors payment of a customer's wages and associated costs, including workers' compensation during the participation in a Work Experience Placement, the VR3142, Worksite Agreement for Wage Service provided - WorkQuest must be signed by the Work Experience site.
 The VR3142 indicates that the Work Experience site has agreed that TWS-VR can pay the customer for work performed at the business and that the Work Experience site will report the hours the customer works.
+The Work Experience specialist or VR staff may gather the signed VR3142 from the Work Experience site.

+Wage services cannot be provided for a customer who is placed in a position with an organization or business that is owned, operated, controlled, or governed by the service provider.

-The Work Experience specialist or VR staff may gather the signed VR3142 from the Work Experience site.VR cannot pay for a Work Experience Placement that is longer than 12 weeks unless there is a vocational need and it is approved by the VR counselor's supervisor.
+VR cannot pay for a Work Experience Placement that is longer than 12 weeks unless there is a vocational need and it is approved by the VR counselor's supervisor.
 When a supervisor approves increasing the length of a Work Experience, a VR3472 is not required.

 …